Conferences and Workshops

 The topic that I will explore regards the transformation that Pentecostal churches are experiencing in Nigeria, their involvement in policies for dealing with AIDS as faith-based organisations (FBO) and their translation of the Yoruba concept of ‘àjé’ as a malevolent force that can cause, amongst other things, AIDS.
 Furthermore, I will show the consequences, right up to a national level, of this conceptualization and the role of Pentecostal churches when facing pandemics.
 My examples and data come from my fieldwork, carried out in the city of Ibadan, the capital of Oyo State, Nigeria, during 2011.
 Historically, this city was founded and populated by Yoruba speaking people.

-Place: London School of Hygiene & Tropical Medicine, Londra, UK.
-Medical Anthropology Seminar Series, convocati dal gruppo dell’LSHTM "Anthropologies of African Biosciences" e dal Centre for Research in International Medical Anthropology (CRUMA) della Brunel University.
+Place: London School of Hygiene & Tropical Medicine, London, UK.
+Medical Anthropology Seminar Series (LSHTM) & Centre for Research in International Medical Anthropology (CRUMA), Brunel University.

 Date: 13.11.2012.